 Self-Inflating Pads – The Comfort and/or Basecamp special

 The self-inflating pads (Therm-a-Rest being the most well known) have been a mainstay of backpacking for 25+ yrs now.
 As the names suggest, just a few quick puffs of air inflate these pads.
 Easy!
-There are many types to choose from from various manufacturers.
+There are many types to choose from various manufacturers.

 With the newer inflatable pads with an inner core, the popularity of these pads are waning.
 Still, they have a niche for people who want comfort in camp, need a somewhat more rugged pad vs the inflatables (but.
 I still don’t trust anything a patch kit is sold for. 😉 ), and want to do some late or early season backpacking with something more comfortable than a foam pad.
 These pads and aren’t quite as expensive vs the newer inflatable pads, too.

 - BEST FOR: A general purpose three-season pad for those who want some comfort but not the high price of the newer inflatable pads.
-These pads are happy medium pad for price, comfort and some durability (if not weight in most cases).
+These pads are happy medium pad for a price, comfort and some durability (if not weight in most cases).
 Works well for base camping trips as well.

 - Minimalist, person on a budget and/or want the lightest pad available?
 Blue Foam Pad